CliffordAnderson/XQuery4Humanists/session-one.md

         $word || "ay"
 ```

 But we're going to try not to use regular expressions when we don't need to.

 *Hint: A good way to approach this problem without relying on regular expressions is to write a recursive function to handle moving the leading consonants to the end of each word.*

 Ready to check your work?
-Here's how I did it...
-[Zorba](http://try-zorba.28.io/queries/xquery/htyppNcHns5R%2BLIHC%2FJz%2BmlQGDU%3D) and [Gist](https://gist.github.com/CliffordAnderson/6ed7e1f9a32abf15d9fd)
+[Here's how I did it...](https://gist.github.com/CliffordAnderson/6ed7e1f9a32abf15d9fd)

 *Bonus Credit: Remember that recursion always requires a base case.
 In my example, the base case works most of the time but will not always work.
 Can you create an example where it will fail?
 Actually, don't try this in class–recursion is painful to the nth degree when it fails.*

 There are always lots of different ways to accomplish a task in any programming language, though some may have subtle bugs and others may be less straightforward.
 [Here are a few other attempts at a Pig Latin parser in XQuery](https://gist.github.com/CliffordAnderson/a1ac3141828b504ee756).
 If we have time, we might look at these.
 Otherwise, please try them out yourself and see if you can spot any bugs.